aaronjmullan/30Days_of_Code/README.md

 # 30Days_of_Code
-Solutions for Hackerrank 30 Days of Code in Java
+Solutions for Hackerrank 30 Days of Code in Java.

+C#, C++ and Python to be added over the next few months.

 Plan to do a different language each month until I have completed the challenge in the following languages: